jenidub/aisd-wde-4-Intermediate-flexbox/README.md

 ##

-If you have any questions or need further explanations, feel free to ask the AI for help.

-##

 # Conclusion 📄
 We've now covered the fundamentals of building a responsive website using Flexbox.
 We progressively added and styled key sections of the webpage, including a navigation bar, main content area, and footer.
 We applied Flexbox techniques to create a layout that adapts smoothly to different screen sizes.
 Finally, we tested our layout to see how Flexbox handles various scenarios.
 You’ve now gained hands-on experience in creating a responsive webpage that looks great on any device.